When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do I Pronounce Ruby?

-You pronounce the name Ruby as “RU-bee,” with particular emphasis on the first syllable.
+The pronunciation is straightforward and consistent across most English-speaking regions.
+You pronounce the name Ruby as “RU-bee.”
+The emphasis should always be placed on the first syllable.

 Is Ruby a Boy or Girl Name?